Bitch (film): Plot

-Bill's affair partner visits him at his house.
-He sends her away but Beth is furious believing he invited her.
-Jill gets agitated and escapes, although later she is found unharmed by the roadside.
-Beth reveals her family is filing legal papers for custody of her sister.
-At an initial medical meeting, Bill begins to understand how selfish he had been to her during their marriage.
-He sadly accepts medical help and Jill is sedated and removed to a hospital.
-Living with the children, he does chores and cleans the basement.
-His wedding ring is found by a plumber and he puts it back on.
-After moving from the family home, Bill's development as a caring parent continues and is appreciated by the children.
-The relationship with Beth also experiences healing.
+When Bill's affair partner visits, he sends her away, but Beth assumes he invited her and becomes furious.
+Jill escapes during the ensuing agitation but is later found unharmed by the roadside.
+Beth tells Bill that her family is seeking legal custody of Jill.
+During an initial medical meeting, Bill begins to recognise how selfishly he had treated Jill during their marriage.
+He accepts medical intervention, and Jill is sedated and taken to hospital.
+Bill cares for the children, cleans the basement and, after a plumber finds his wedding ring, puts it back on.
+Following their move from the family home, he continues developing as a caring parent, earning the children's appreciation and repairing his relationship with Beth.

-Jill comes home for the first time, while the children stay with Beth.
-She still behaves like a dog but is much calmer.
-Bill takes Jill to the local dog park to meet other dogs, and plays on all fours himself to encourage her to play.
-Later that night, his attempt to help her by offering a shower triggers an aggressive relapse, resulting in Jill traumatically remembering her identity.
-He holds her and talks reassuringly as she uncontrollably sobs.
-The next morning, in bed, she tentatively gives Bill her first real smile.
+Jill eventually returns home while the children stay with Beth.
+She still behaves like a dog but is calmer.
+Bill takes her to a local dog park and plays on all fours to encourage her to interact with the other dogs.
+Later, however, his attempt to help her shower triggers an aggressive relapse and forces Jill to confront her identity.
+Bill holds her and reassures her as she sobs uncontrollably.
+The following morning, Jill tentatively gives him her first genuine smile.